michaeldorsett/scenarioforge/README.md

 - artifact generation
 - mock/sim backends later

-The current ROS + RQt control layer is the first step toward that larger system.
+The current ROS + RQt control layer is the first step toward that developing the larger system.

 ---